hamouda007/common-js-bundle/README.md

 ```twig
 {{ cjs_add_block(name, block_name, at_block_name, before_at_block_name, override_params_object) }}
 ```
->`at_sdk_block_name` can be `"false"` (note this is a string) which will result in the function returning the javascript for you to insert.
+>`at_block_name` can be `"false"` (note this is a string) which will result in the function returning the javascript for you to insert.
 You may which to track a click event for example when a user clicks a link instead of in the main tracking code.

 You can duplicate an SDK block including any blocks that have already been configured
 ```twig